alvinxhan/PhyCLIP/README.md

 #### Gurobi
+**IMPORTANT: Take note of the version of Gurobi you are using (printed on summary-stats_*.txt file, see Output files)**.
+Gurobi is updated periodically to enhance solver performance.
+Correspondingly, we do find minor changes to PhyCLIP's clustering results in some cases as a result of Gurobi updates.

 The easiest way to install Gurobi is via the Anaconda platform:

 1. Make sure you have Anaconda for Python 2.7 installed (see above).